jlcarr/LeetCode/README.md

 - **Memory**: 37.57 MB
 - **Solution**: We should first sort the entire array, then run through keeping track of the length of the longest streak so far, with a map in anticipation of next square numbers.
 Watch out for duplicates in the array.

+### Problem 2516
+- **Name**: Take K of Each Character From Left and Right
+- **Runtime**: 143 ms
+- **Memory**: 17.31 MB
+- **Solution**: We can instead solve the complementary problem of finding the longest substring in which we haven't used up too much of the required letters.
+We can solve this problem with the sliding window technique, incrementing our right bound, and then tightening the left as necessary.

 ### Problem 2530
 - **Name**: Maximal Score After Applying K Operations
 - **Runtime**: 699 ms